MontiCore/EmbeddedMontiArc/README.md

 <!-- (c) https://github.com/MontiCore/monticore -->
 # ShowAttendTellPredictor

+This project aims at using the trained Show, attend and tell architecture for inference.
+It will predict a caption for a given input image.
+Read further for information on how to run the project.

 ## Prerequisites
 1. Ubuntu Linux 16.04 LTS
 2. Deep Learning Framework **MXNET** for Python and C++.
 (For installation instructions see https://mxnet.apache.org/get_started/ubuntu_setup ).